Spinor and Twistor Geometry in Einstein Gravity and Finsler Modifications: Introduction

 Twistor equations are generically nonintegrable for arbitrary curved spacetime.
 Such equations became integrable, for instance, if the Weyl spinor vanishes, see details in \cite{penrr}.
 Our main idea is to use for definition of twistors another class of equations with an "auxiliary" metric compatible connection, completely determined by the same metric but with nontrivial torsion.
 For certain conditions on noholonomic structure, various "non--integrable" twistor configurations can be globalized in a self--consistent form.
 Imposing additional anholonomi conditions, we can extract, for instance, certain real vacuum Einstein manifolds.
-Such methods were formalized by G. Vr\v anceanu in his geometry of "nonholonomic manifods" \cite{vranceanu1,vranceanu2,vranceanu3}, see further developments in \cite{bejancu3} and, with applications in modern classical and quantum gravity and generalized Finsler geometries and (non) commutative geomeric flows, \cite{vnhfsol1,vsgg,vrflg,vfncr}.
+Such methods were formalized by G. Vr\v anceanu in his geometry of "nonholonomic manifods" \cite{vranceanu1,vranceanu2,vranceanu3}, see further developments in \cite{bejancu3} and, with applications in modern classical and quantum gravity and generalized Finsler geometries and (non) commutative geomeric flows, \cite{vsgg,vrflg,vfncr}.

 In some sense, Finsler spaces are modelled by geometries with nonholonomic distributions on tangent bundles or on manifolds with fibered structure.
-The directions summarized in monograph by R. Miron and M. Anastasiei \cite{ma} were developed following some fundamental geometric ideas and results due to E. Cartan \cite{cartf}, M. Matsumoto \cite{matsumoto} and others (on almost K \"{a}hler Finsler structures, Einstein equations for the Cartan--Finsler connection, J. Kern's geometrization of mechanics via Finsler methods \cite {kern} etc).
+The most closed to standard physics directions were developed following some fundamental geometric ideas and results due to E. Cartan \cite{cartf}, M. Matsumoto \cite{matsumoto} and others (on almost K \"{a}hler Finsler structures, Einstein equations for the Cartan--Finsler connection, J. Kern's geometrization of mechanics via Finsler methods \cite {kern} etc).
 Using nonholonomic distributions, it was possible to formulate Clifford and spinor analogs of metric compatible Finsler geometries and generalizations and define Dirac--Finsler operators \cite{vspinor,vhep}, see also reviews of results and complete lists of references in \cite {vstavr,vsgg,vfncr}.
-Approaches based on Berwald and Chern connections, semisprays and sectional curvature \cite{bcs,akbar} have been developed in modern literature but because of nonmetricity and spectific "nonminimal" relations between the Finsler metric and curvature seem to be less related to standard theories in physics \cite{vcrit,vfmnc,vrflg}.}
+Approaches based on Berwald and Chern connections, semisprays and sectional curvature \cite{bcs,akbar} have been developed in modern literature but because of nonmetricity and spectific "nonminimal" relations between the Finsler metric and curvature seem to be less related to standard theories in physics \cite{vcrit,vrflg}.}